 Trucking and Human Trafficking

-Human trafficking, or the illegal movement of people, often for sex or labor, is a $32 billion industry that often goes undetected.
+Human trafficking, or the use of force, fraud, or coercion for some type of sex or labor, is a $150 billion industry that often goes undetected.
 Unfortunately, truck stops remain a frequent location of trafficking crimes.
 While truck stops are not naturally hives of crime, they are, unfortunately, convenient and central locations for traffickers to move throughout the United States.

 What is Human Trafficking?